modular-component/website/docs/reference.md

 ### Type: `ModularContext`

 :::ref
 The `ModularContext` type is the base type that all `ModularComponent`'s contexts will extend.

+#### When to use it

 In almost all cases, you should not care about what this type looks like, it is simply passed around by stage functions to compute the next context after running the stage.

 Instead, you should rely on the provided type helpers for extracting useful information from the context:
 - [`GetArgsFor`](#type-getargsforcontext-field)